Tenant Satisfaction Measures

 The Regulator of Social Housing has introduced a new set of satisfaction measures called Tenant Satisfaction Measures.
 These measures will be used to see how well social housing providers, including housing associations like us, are doing at providing good quality homes and services.

 There are 22 tenant satisfaction measures that all social housing providers must report on.
-Twelve of these will be collected through a satisfaction survey that we carry out with a random selection of tenants throughout the year.
+12 of these will be collected through a satisfaction survey that we carry out with a random selection of tenants throughout the year.

-• Overall satisfaction
+• overall satisfaction

-• Keeping properties in good order
+• keeping properties in good order

-• Maintaining building safety
+• maintaining building safety

-• Safety checks
+• safety checks

-• Respectful and helpful engagement
+• respectful and helpful engagement

-• Effective handling of complaints/ASB
+• effective handling of complaints/antisocial behaviour

-• Responsible neighbourhood management
+• responsible neighbourhood management.

 We report the results to the Regulator on these measures once a year.
 These are then reviewed and published on the RSH website each autumn, along with the results of all other social housing landlords.